 When I returned from this trip, I swore I’d never go back to China again.
 I think it was the cranky traveler in me whose flights were canceled and who spent overnight in LAX curled up in chair, clutching my bags and sleeping with one eye open.
 My lungs resented the toxic air in Beijing and Nanjing.
 My nose rebelled against the awful smells in some parts of the cities, my skin both loved and hated the extreme humidity.
 The food is not my favorite and sleeping on box spring made for restless nights.
 And yet… I’m a practitioner of Chinese Medicine with an uncommon specialty (dermatology) and there is little opportunity for additional training for me outside of China (I’ve completed all the training currently available).
 Hopefully, my dermatology teacher in England (Mazin Al-Khafaji) develops his advanced dermatology course soon.
 But there’s always China waiting for me.

-Tags: china, china trip 2017, Chinese medicine, jiangsu, nanjing, travel, world travel
+Tags: china, china trip 2017, Chinese medicine, jiangsu, keep, nanjing, travel, world travel

 Topics: Chinese Medicine, News & Events